greeve/cv/index.md

 ## Current Research

-- Rennick, B. & __Reeve, G.__ (2020).
-Publication in process on catalog data processing and visualization.
 - __Reeve, G.__ (2022).
 Research and publication on Mapping the Metadata Landscape in the HBLL
 - Wiederhold, R. & __Reeve, G.__ (2022).
 Presentation and publication in process on archival authority remediation and synchronization.